This Coolant Bleeder Valve is what you need for your

 *Please note that in these instructions, you will see pictures of a modified LT1 Engine in my 1996 Chevrolet Impala SS, but the same instructions will work for your engine as well.

-With your Engine completely cold, remove your Coolant tank cap to relieve and pressure in the cooling system (remember, it may not look like mine), then reinstall cap to prevent coolant loss after unscrewing your OE bleeder screw in the next step.
+With your Engine completely cold, remove your coolant tank cap to relieve any pressure in the cooling system (remember, it may not look like mine), then reinstall cap to prevent coolant loss after unscrewing your OE bleeder screw in the next step.

-Next, with a rag handy just in case a few drops of coolant seep out, unscrew your factory brass bleeder screw located on the thermostat housing with a 10mm wrench and wipe off the hole.
+Next, with your engine comnpletely cooled, keep a rag handy just in case a few drops of coolant seep out.
+Unscrew your factory brass bleeder screw located on the thermostat housing with a 10mm wrench and wipe off the hole.

 Upon tightening make sure that the nipple ends up facing forward towards the front of the car

-Route the other end of the hose to your coolant reservoir/recovery tank.
+Route the other end of the hose to your coolant reservoir/recovery tank or bucket.

 In this picture, I am using an empty radiator fluid bottle.
 This is because I removed the inner fenders on my Impala, so I use a different style of coolant recovery tank